 2. Reduce medical cost

 The human suffering is certainly the worst aspect of any tragedy.
 That said, the medical cost associated with road accidents and the aftermath goes into trillions of dollars.
 There would be huge savings in medical costs if accidents could be reduced.

 3. Reduced insurance rates

 As accidents will occur less often, insurers will have to pay less and lower their rates.
 Especially for young drivers in some countries insurance rates are already higher than the cost of a car itself which makes a car simply unaffordable for many youngsters.

 In big cities travelers are already annoyed by the traffic congestion during the daily commute.
 In an interactive network of self-driving cars, traffic flows could be optimized and fine-tuned to avoid them altogether.
 Even the current road network will suffice.
 The difference will be that computers will avoid potential congestion by deviating additional cars through alternatives routes to guarantee the constant flow of traffic.

 5. Improved aerodynamics through road trains

-As sensors and machines react by the speed of light faster than humans, self-driving cars will be able to drive much closer to each other than is currently neither feasible nor allowed.
+As sensors and machines react faster than humans, self-driving cars will be able to drive much closer to each other than is currently feasible.
 In driverless mode cars will be able to form so-called road trains that will improve aerodynamics by about 30%.
 This in turn will benefit the environment and, of course, everybody's pocket.